Burgh Island: History

 It is believed a monastery was established on the island, most of the remains of which may lie beneath the current hotel.
 The ancient Pilchard Inn's history dates to 1336 and may have started life as the guest lodgings for the monastery.

 A small, possibly transient, population of fishermen occupied the island following the dissolution of the monastery, specialising in pilchard fishing.
-There are the remains of a chapel atop the island, which later became a "huers hut" — a place where fishermen would make a "hue and cry" call to inform other fishermen of shoals of pilchards.
+There are the remains of a chapel atop the island, which later became a "huers' hut" — a place where fishermen would make a hue and cry call to inform other fishermen of shoals of pilchards.
 During this period, smuggling, wrecking, and piracy were common, benefiting from a natural barrier for half the day.

 Fear that German landing forces might use the island as a beachhead during World War II resulted in the area's fortification with anti-tank defences and two pillboxes, positioned on both sides of the causeway.
 An observation post was also established on the summit to monitor the coastline.

 A beach house was built for Agatha Christie as a writer's retreat and still exists on the island.
+The original structure was built in the 1930s, the elevated, cedar-clad house sits on pillars just above a pebble beach on the western side of the island.